-The goal of our research is to determine a testing image as one of the three classes: Benign, Malignant, or Normal.
-Let us first summarize our computational procedure as follows: \begin{itemize} \item Preprocess the images by rescaling the images to the same size and applying a Gaussian blur algorithm to reduce the high-frequency components of these images. \item Simplify these images by using, e.g. PCA, TWF, Watershed, etc.. \item Build up an adjacency matrix $A$ by using, e.g. K-NN, $L^2$ distance, modified exponential distance. \item For each testing image, we use either one of the two proposed local clustering methods, Local Cluster Extraction (LCE) or Least Squares Clustering (LSC), to find a small cluster of images which are similar to the given testing image. \item Make conclusion about the label of the testing image based on the majority vote of the labels of the images in the found small cluster. \end{itemize}
+The goal of our research is to determine a testing (query) image as one of the three classes: Benign, Malignant, or Normal.
+Let us summarize our computational procedure as follows: \begin{itemize} \item Preprocess the query images by rescaling the images to the same size as the size of all labeled images and applying a Gaussian blur algorithm to reduce the high-frequency components of these images. \item Simplify these images by using, e.g. PCA, TWF (Tight Wavelet Frames) to be discussed in this paper, Watershed, etc.. \item Build up an adjacency matrix $A$ by using, e.g. K-NN, $L^2$ distance, modified exponential distance which is given in this paper. \item For each testing image, we use either one of the two proposed local clustering methods: Local Cluster Extraction (LCE) or Least Squares Clustering (LSC), to find a small cluster of images similar to the given image. \item Make a conclusion about the label of the testing image based on the majority vote of the labels of the images in the found small cluster. \end{itemize}

-We shall explain these steps of computation in the following sections. { The main contributions of this work are the following:} \begin{itemize} \item We propose to use an approach based on the idea of sparse solution technique for local clustering in order to identify a given test image is benign, malignant, or normal.
+We shall explain these steps of computation in the following sections. { The main contributions of this work are the following:} \begin{itemize} \item We propose to use an approach based on sparse solution techniques for local clustering in order to identify a given query image to be benign, malignant, or normal.

 \item We treat each image as a vertex in the graph, and use modified exponential distance to build the adjacency matrix between all pairs of images.
-Then we apply LCE or LSC for medical image classification (identification).
+Then we apply the LCE or LSC for medical image classification (identification).

-\item The image is preprocessed by applying a box spline based tight-wavelet frames method, with edgeS being detected and enhanced.
+\item The image is preprocessed by applying a box spline-based tight-wavelet frames (TWF) method, with edges being detected and enhanced.

-\item The experiments demonstrate that our image classification is fast and accurate, and hence can be served as a complementary method to help CACD. \end{itemize}
+\item The experiments demonstrate that our image classification is fast and accurate, and hence can serve as a complementary method to help CACD. \end{itemize}